 It can be a girl or a guy, it doesn’t matter.
 Don’t stop to have a conversation.
 Just give a compliment, and that’s it.

-And yes, it might be weird at first, but that’s totally normal.
+And yes, it might feel weird at first, but that’s totally normal.

-So.
-How is this actually going to help you?
+How this exercise is actually going to help you?

 But, I want you to focus on this one question for a moment.